uselagoon/lagoon/docs/installing-lagoon/lagoon-backups.md

 Lagoon uses the k8up backup operator: [https://k8up.io](https://k8up.io).
 Lagoon isn’t tightly integrated with k8up, it’s more that Lagoon can create its resources in a way that k8up can automatically discover and backup.

-Lagoon has been extensively tested with k8up 1.x, but not 2.x yet.
-To be on the safe side, we recommend using the 1.1.0 chart version (App version v1.2.0)
+Lagoon has been extensively tested with k8up 1.x, but is not compatible with 2.x yet.
+We recommend using the 1.1.0 chart version (App version v1.2.0)

 1. Create new AWS User with policies:
     ```json title="example K8up IAM user"